 To the extent permitted by law and in accordance with Board policy, the district will keep confidential the identity of the person filing a grievance and any grievance or other document that is generated or received pertaining to grievances.
 Information may be disclosed if necessary to further the investigation, appeal or resolution of a grievance, or if necessary to carry out disciplinary measures.
 The district will disclose information to the district's attorney, law enforcement, the CD and others when necessary to enforce this policy or when required by law.
 In implementing this policy, the district will comply with state and federal laws regarding the confidentiality of student and employee records.
-Information regarding any resulting employee or student disciplinary record.
+Information regarding any resulting employee or student disciplinary action will be maintained and released in the same manner as any other disciplinary record.
 The district will keep any documentation created in investigating the complaint including, but not limited to, documentation considered when making any conclusions, in accordance with the Missouri Secretary of State's retention manuals and as advised by the district's attorney.